Trump calls for Senate trial, seeks whistleblower and Schiff as impeachment witnesses

 Should the House introduce articles of impeachment, all that is needed to impeach Trump is a simple majority vote by those lawmakers present and voting.
 But at that point, removal from the Oval Office is hardly a certainty.
 The Senate would have to hold a trial.

-While some Senate Republicans have voiced concerns about Trump's actions, impeachment does not at this stage appear to have enough support in the Senate to threaten Trump in the long run.
+While some Senate Republicans have voiced concerns about Trump's actions, impeachment does not, at this stage, appear to have enough support in the Senate to threaten Trump in the long run.
 Most GOP senators have stopped short of condemning the president for his controversial phone call, while others have outright defended him.

 The president, though, touted the GOP's unity on Friday.